 Keep Your Eye on the Prize

 Getting and keeping your first client is a challenge no matter what industry you work in.
-New business owners can maximize their chances of success by identifying their ideal client and adjusting their marketing tactics, advertising techniques, and promotional offers from there.
+New business owners can maximize their chances of success by identifying their ideal clients and adjusting their marketing tactics, advertising techniques, and promotional offers from there.

 Knowing where and how to focus your energy will reduce stress in the weeks following your grand opening so you can concentrate on providing quality service.

-QC Event School offers online courses that guide students through the process of becoming certified professional event and wedding planners.
+QC Event School offers online courses that guide students through the process of becoming a certified professional event and wedding planners.
 Each QC student receives complete course texts, exemplary video tutorials, and a personal tutor who is also a professional planner.
 QC’s online courses involve hands-on assignments based on real-world scenarios that prepare students for their professional event planning careers.